-“Perfection” by Molly Seale • Monthly Muse (2017)
+“Perfection” by Molly Seale (Musepapers 2017)

 The MUSE has spoken!
 Molly Seale’s essay, “Perfection,” is a winner in our first-ever Monthly Muse writing prompt on Childhood/Parenthood.
-Find the complete list of winners and finalists here.
+Find the complete list of winners and finalists here and check out this month’s prompts here and share your own musings.

 Perfection

-Molly Seale
+by Molly Seale

 My aunt sits across from me.
 I have settled in the one rocking chair in her home and my eighteen-month old toddler is climbing onto my lap.
 “Nurse, Mommy!
 Nurse!” he demands.
 He’s weary, always so after a car trip.
 His eyes are heavy, he longs for the comfort of my breast.
 “Do you mind?”
 I ask.
 “Oh not at all,” she smiles as I lift my shirt and he, my baby, latches on greedily, sleepily, gratefully.